 Visual styles were introduced in AutoCAD 2007.
 They bring your ability to control how objects look to a whole new level.
 You can control how faces and edges look, as well as display a background, shadows, materials, and lights — all without rendering the drawing.

 Visual styles are important when you want to create a presentation-quality drawing that still functions like a drawing, meaning that it can be edited.
 They can also help you visualize your drawing more clearly.
+Here you see the default 2D wireframe visual style.

 To create a visual style, open a drawing with a 3D model, display it in a 3D view (Southeast Isometric, for example), and follow these steps: